Emotional intelligence (EQ) is the ability to understand your emotions and use this ability to manage your behaviors and relationships.

 A client recently used his EQ lens to address a looming operational challenge – the CEO.
 I wonder how many of us have faced something similar –and how strengthening EQ could be useful?

 We know that our brain prefers to minimize risks and maximize rewards, and draws on our stored memories and experiences to do this.
 Helping us survive, the brain’s protective bias unconsciously patrols the environment for perceived threats to our needs.
-Two almond shaped amygdala serve as our patrol devices, and are located in the frontal portion of our temporal lobe.
-When a threat is detected, they release a bio-chemical cocktail through the body, putting us in a hypervigilant state equipped to address the perceived impending danger.
 Growing EQ requires becoming aware of the amygdala’s effect and learning to scale our responses to real vs. perceived threats.

-Leaders with lower EQ can unknowingly create ripple effects for the organization, promoting a quasi- triggered state around them so that others are moving between crises and removed from the more strategic, complex thinking required.
-In globally intelligent, matrixed, high tech – low touch organizations, it’s easy to see the ripple effects of amygdala at work: siloes, multi-layer decision making, consensus stagnation, avoidance and complacency.
-While these may appear elegant solutions for managing risk – they’re often dressed-up versions of our ancestral flight or fight responses on a grander scale.
+Leaders with lower EQ can unknowingly create ripple effects for the organization, where others are moving between crises and removed from the more strategic, complex thinking required.
 Complicating these organizational challenges is that lower EQ leaders often lack control valves, muting the ability to give or receive critical feedback when it’s needed most – under pressure and the stakes are high.

 Using an EQ lens, our coaching goal was to discern if this was a real or false alarm: and if false, address what he needed to gain forward momentum.

-The client focused on what was truly at work on his behalf: his core values (service, people, profitability), the ability of his team to implement the initiative and conviction that this was his to do.
+The client-focused on what was truly at work on his behalf: his core values (service, people, profitability), the ability of his team to implement the initiative, and the conviction that this was his to do.
 Using an empathetic lens on the situation, he was able to shift perspective away from his fears, and strengthen his appreciation for how the senior team may be feeling.
-He crafted an approach that offered the best opportunity to explore and acknowledge their needs, and created a blueprint for launching the initiative with their support.
 Our coaching discussion included these questions – and more.

 - What role do you want to play in addressing this specific challenge?